rocket-pig/autobabytermux/README.md

 ![img](https://i.ibb.co/6JnYq2B/Screenshot-2023-05-02-17-54-40.png)

-###Contributing
+### Contributing

 If you want to contribute, pull requests or wearing pants not required.
-You can even just yell at me in the Issues and link a gist, whatever works
+You can even just yell at me in the Issues and link a gist, whatever works.
+I in every sense intend to bit nevr take this seriously while simultaneously seeing it thru.
+This is how beauty is made.
+Join in don't be skurred we need your trippy (or not) input.